 1. Teachers are kindly requested to ensure that the presentation does not exceed the duration of 15 minutes.

 2. The laptops for the presentations use PowerPoint and VLC Media Player.
-If the presentation of a delegation requires any other specific software it will have to be dispayed by using the laptop of the delegation with the required program installed.
+If the presentation of a delegation requires any other specific software it will have to be displayed by using the laptop of the delegation with the required program installed.

 The objectives of this year are planned to be achieved during the 5-days Symposium through various activities and workshops, aiming to offer to the participants a meaningful and fun learning experience.